Numbers Chapter 2

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” click here

-2:3 And on the east side toward the rising of the sun shall they of the standard of the camp of Judahיְהוּדָה
+2:3 And on the east side toward the rising of the sun shall they of the banner of the camp of Judahיְהוּדָה

 Modern: Yəhūda, Tiberian: Yŭhūḏā), literally “thanksgiving” or “praise,” is the noun form of the root Y-D-H (ידה), “to thank” or “to praise.
 The fourth of the six sons of Jacob and Leah.
 For more info click here

-pitch throughout their armies and Nahshon the son of Amminadab [shall be] captain of the children of Judahיְהוּדָה
+pitch throughout their armies and Nahshon the son of Amminadab [shall be] prince of the children of Judahיְהוּדָה

 Modern: Yəhūda, Tiberian: Yŭhūḏā), literally “thanksgiving” or “praise,” is the noun form of the root Y-D-H (ידה), “to thank” or “to praise.
 The fourth of the six sons of Jacob and Leah.
 For more info click here